 Those you trust and respect in your working environment can be good at identifying your strengths and weaknesses and providing a different perspective than you might see in yourself.

-Talk To Someone Who Has Already Been There
+Talk To Someone Who Has Already Done That Job

 Another valuable exercise is to find somebody who is doing the same or similar job you aspire to.

-Talking with a worker who is already doing the job you desire can provide some great insights into how you might implement your five year career development plan to become where they are.
+Talking with a worker who is already doing the job you desire (or has done it in the past) can provide some great insights into how you might implement your five year career development plan to become where they are.

-There are many questions you could ask such a person:
+Here are some questions you could ask that person:

 You will be able to think of many more that are specifically pertinent to your industry.

-How Do I Actually Go about Creating My Own Five Year Career Development Plan
+How to Create Your Own Five Year Career Development Plan?

-I have included a couple of five year career development plan examples to give you some idea of the types of steps that could be involved.
+I have included a couple of five year career development plan examples and template in the link above to give you some idea of the steps involved.

-You will need a decent goal setting system.
+Firstly, You will probably need a goal setting system of some type.

-For many years I used a paper-based system by SMI international but there are now some much better career development software programs and goal setting software applications that I find more efficient and a little more sophisticated than a paper-based system.
+For many years I used a paper-based system by SMI International but there are now some better career development software programs and goal setting software applications that are probably more efficient and a little more sophisticated than a paper-based system.

 One that I like is called Single-Step